 - Most of the lockers doors are handle-free, and there is no internal access to the underseat areas

 If it ain’t broke, don’t fix it.
-That seems to have been the thinking that Adria has had with its caravan ranges this season, where the only major changes have really been different colours to the decals on the outside to distinguish the Alpinas from the Adoras and the Alteas.
+That seems to have been the thinking that Adria had with its caravan ranges last season, where the only major changes have really been different colours to the decals on the outside to distinguish the Alpinas from the Adoras and the Alteas.

 As it happens, the Alpinas have ended up with the brightest colours, and so this model with fixed single beds and a washroom at the end remains a strong contender as a four-berth.